 Spring is here.
 You can feel it in the air.
-A feeling of rejuvenation has been breathed into the natural world.
 Water temperatures are rising, and fish and anglers alike have one thing on their mind: the spawn.

-Drones of antsy anglers are anxiously awaiting their chance to wet a line in an unfrozen body of water for the first time in several months.
 Depending on where you live, game fish opportunities are likely limited to a few areas or completely closed altogether.
 However, panfish opportunities are among the best they’ll be all year long.
-Springtime crappies are no secret, but there are some factors that can really influence your success.
-Water temperature and weather are among the leading influencers on fish location and temperament.
+Springtime panfish — crappies in particular — are no secret.
+However, there are some factors that can really influence your success.
+Water temperature and daily weather conditions are among the leading influencers on fish location and temperament.

 At ice out, crappies can be found in areas similar to those in the winter and fall.
-Depending on the conditions, it is usually a safe bet to start your search in the areas where you had some success at late ice.
-Featureless basins and deep weeds are all fair game.
-Spend a little time checking these areas with electronics, but if you’re not marking fish it’s likely necessary to move shallower.
+Depending on the lake, it’s usually a sure option to start your search in the areas where you had success at late ice.
+Deep basins and thick vegetation are all fair game.
+Spend a little time checking these areas with electronics, but if you’re not marking fish it may be necessary to move shallower.

-As the season progresses, fish continue their trek to skinnier water.
-During the timeframe when waters remain less than 50 degrees, it is important to look towards transition areas which will likely hold the majority of fish.
-Mid-range depths between the basins and the shallows are usually the best bet (10-20 feet of water).
-Look for something specific to help congregate fish (ex. rock piles, sharp breaks, cribs, etc.).
+As the season progresses, fish will continue on their pilgrimage to skinnier water.
+When the water temperatures are consistently less than 50 degrees, it is important to focus on transition areas which will likely hold the majority of fish.
+Mid-range depths between wintering locations and the shallows are often a safe bet (10-20 feet of water).
+Look for something specific to help congregate fish — rock piles, sharp breaks, points, cribs.
 I’ve personally found that this period provides some great opportunities to target giant schools of crappies staging on cribs and submerged wood in particular.

-With large congregations of fish in shallow water, it’s likely that you’ll have some pretty impressive days as far as overall numbers and quality of fish goes.
+With large congregations of fish in shallow water, it’s likely that you may have some pretty impressive days as far as overall numbers and quality of fish goes.
 If you have interest in preserving these resources for future generations, it is important to develop a conservation mindset.
 Consider releasing all larger fish, especially those greater than 12 inches.
 Depending on the body of water, fish of that caliber are a valuable resource and are becoming increasingly less available.
 Also, put some thought into how many fish you plan on keeping.
-There’s no reason to keep a limit every time you’re out — it only takes a handful of 9 – 11 inch crappies to feed a family of four.
+There’s no reason to keep a limit every time you’re out — it only takes a handful of 9 to 11 inch crappies to feed a family of four.